“The only source of knowledge is experience.” — Albert Einstein

 Conflicts, Care, and Learning Your Village: Week 6 is not what it was meant to be – Week 6 found me traveling home to Pennsylvania due to the conflict in the Middle East.
 I hope that I get to return soon.
 However, a valuable lesson was learned even with this conflict that was worth being my final blog for the opportunity/experience.

-Sensory Whiplash, Miles vs Minutes, and Maintaining Connection: Nearly a month later with it being known that I will not erturn this semester, reflections on what I have learned.
+Sensory Whiplash, Miles vs Minutes, and Maintaining Connection: Nearly a month later with it being known that I will not return this semester, reflections on what I have learned.